 The Saguaro Cactus, Carnegiea Gigantea, has become an iconic symbol of the American desert southwest.
 If you haven’t seen them in cartoons or random movies, you missed some of your childhood memories.

 These Sonoran Desert indigenous of Mexico, California, and Arizona can grow to heights of 50 feet and girths of 10 feet.
 When hydrated, a saguaro cactus weighs around 12,000 pounds.
 These massive cacti grow at a snail’s pace.
 They can live for up to 50 years before flowering for the first time and 75 years before producing branches.
 Saguaros can live for 200 years if they are well rooted in rocky soils and have water far below the soil.
 They serve a variety of birds with nesting habitats and hunting perches and insects and bats with pollen and nectar.
 Saguaro cactus is one of the great low-maintenance cactus indoor houseplant types.
+In addition to their impressive stature, they also attract attention with their striking yellow flowers.

 3. San Pedro Cactus